Vedant478/Tesla-CLone-/README.md

-# Tesla-CLone- its totally responsive and I am willig to work on it
+# Tesla-CLone- its totally responsive and I am willing to work on it

 I have attached my presentation above REACT NATIVE teslaclone.pptx